eduNEXT/tutor-contrib-picasso/README.rst

 To enable themes in your Tutor environment, follow these steps:

-1. Add configuration to the configuration file

-First, add the necessary configuration in your Tutor environment's ``config.yml`` file:
+1. Add the necessary configuration in your Tutor environment's ``config.yml`` file:

 .. code-block:: yaml

     PICASSO_THEMES:
     - name: <your_theme_name>
       repo: <your SSH URL for cloning the repo. e.g., git@github.com:yourorg/theme.git>